Rules and Guidelines for IAU Scientific Meetings

 (b) the choice of key speakers for invited reviews, and of session chairs;

-(c) providing in the proposal a list of up to 10 preliminary scientific programme topics, for announcement in the IAU Information Bulletin.
+(c) the identification of up to 10 preliminary scientific programme topics, to be announced in the IAU Information Bulletin.

 The SOC is also responsible for ensuring the strict observance of the IAU Code of Conduct, which includes Anti-Harassment and Ethics Policies, at all moments and in all activities associated with the meeting; the Symposium or Focus Meeting proposer must submit in the proposal a written commitment to abide by the Code of Conduct.
 The SOC should also adhere to an explicit commitment to a timely submission of the post-meeting report and to a timely submission of the papers for the Proceedings of that meeting.